sdenier/Geco/readme.txt

 |- help/: documentation in html format

 ----------
+Many thanks to Julien Thézé, Martin Flynn, and Jannik Laval for their technical help and debugging sessions.

 The Geco application is distributed under the GNU General Public License Version 2.
 See gpl-2.0.txt for details.

 Original parts of this program are distributed under the MIT license.
 See LICENSE file for details.